ALK — Alaska Air Group, Inc.

 2. Strategic Updates and Business Highlights

-- Network Expansion: The airline is launching new international routes to Rome, London, and Reykjavik, with positive early booking trends.
+- Network Expansion: Launching new international routes to Rome, London, and Reykjavik, with strong early booking trends.

-- Premium Offerings: Over 90% of the fleet retrofits for premium seating are complete, contributing to increased premium revenue.
+- Premium Offerings: Over 90% completion of premium retrofits on the 737 fleet, driving higher premium revenue.

 3. Forward Guidance and Outlook